praekeltfoundation/vumi/docs/transports/setup-smpp.rst

 --------------------

 1. Go to http://localhost:8080 and send an SMS to Vumi via "Inject an MO message".
-2. Type a message, it doesn't matter what `destination_addr` you chose, since it's a topical exchange Vumi will route all incoming message to the `TopicSmppWorker` which will HTTP POST to the URL provided.
+2. Type a message, it doesn't matter what `destination_addr` you chose, all incoming messages will be routed using the SMPP Transport's `transport_name` to the application subscribed to those messages.
+The HTTPRelayApplication will HTTP POST to the URL provided.